hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ## Description

-Some useful information on using Jupyter Lab.
+Some useful information on using Jupyter Lab on UBELIX compute nodes.

 ## Overview